Janoz-NL/RL2MQTT/README.md

 ## Ticker messages

+Rocket League also publishes stat events.
+Those events are divided into two categories:

+#### StatEvent

+Stat events are messages which normaly popup fullscreen for the current player.
+These are things like "Clear Ball" or "First Touch".
+Currently these messages are _not implemented_ by RL2MQTT.

+#### StatTickerMessages

-Ticker messages are messages which would normaly be displayed in the upper right corner.
+Ticker messages are messages which would normally be displayed in the upper right corner.
 The JSON message consists of the player and the tickerEvent.
 In case of a "Demolish" it will also contain the victim.
 These messages are published in `rl2mqtt/ticker`.

 ### Example of a ticker json message: